telser/ubuntuInstall/README.md

 ```

 #### Increasing audio fidelity
+*NOTE*: These are automatically added by this install script.
+If you wish to change them or remove them, this info is helpful.
+You should keep them
+though, for the sweet sweet fidelity.

   - open the pulseaudio daemon conf `sudo vim /etc/pulse/daemon.conf`
   - uncomment (by deleting `;` and change the following lines: